jimbaker/talks/jython-talk-pycon-2015.md

 Dive into `ceval.c` and `PyBytecode.java`

-# Jython 2.7.x, where $x > 0$
+# Jython $2.7.x$, where $x > 0$

 * Mostly around performance, Java integration, and of course the usual bug fixes
 * Python bytecode compiler for Android, large complex methods
 * More hooks for Java integration
+* Plan to work on 2.7.x as long as Python 2.7 in wide use
+* Time-based releases, not feature-based
+* Every 6 months seems reasonable
+* Ideally use new workflow CPython is working on
+* Java 9 may also add more features to optimize dynamic languages
 * Integrating Zippy to provide PyPy-like performance (requires Graal JVM)
-* Java 9 may also add more features to optimize dynamic languages
-* Plan to work on 2.7.x indefinitely as long as 2.7 is widely used

 # Jython 3.x?!